CryptoverseCC/robohash-token/README.md

 Because deploying contracts costs some amount of ethereum we have to provide truffle access to our wallet.
 To prevent leaking our private key into the source code we are going to use `dotenv` module.

-Let’s install all of the modules we’ll need for deploying to Infura.
+Let's install all of the modules we'll need for deploying to Infura.

 `npm install --save-dev dotenv truffle-wallet-provider ethereumjs-wallet`